Danvers, Massachusetts: 19th century

 The Town Hall was built in 1855.
 It has been modified and renovated and is still in use.
 Also in 1855, the southern portion of Danvers broke away to become the town of South Danvers, later renamed Peabody.

 In 1878, the Danvers State Hospital opened its doors.
 This was an institution to provide asylum and treatment for the mentally ill.

 Originally an agricultural town, Danvers farmers developed two breeds of vegetables: the Danvers Onion (origin of the "Oniontown" nickname) and the Danvers Half-Long Carrot.
 This carrot was introduced by "market gardeners" in 1871.

+In 1889, The Danvers Historical Society was founded by Reverend Alfred Porter Putnam D.D.
+Danvers Electric was founded that same year and became the first publicly owned Municipal Light Plant in Massachusetts.

 Shoe manufacturing was a prominent industry in the late 19th and early 20th centuries.
 Successful manufacturing companies included Ideal Baby Shoe.
 Local shoe companies were undercut in price by factories in other areas, and shoe manufacturing moved out.

+In 1935, the Danvers branch of the U.S. post office was opened.
+In 1958, a Nike missile site was built on the Danvers-Topsfield line to protect Boston from Soviet bombers it was later decommissioned in 1974.

+The towns first shopping mall the Liberty Tree Mall was opened in 1972.
+Around this time many car dealerships began to open in Danvers such as GMC, Ira, Kia and Honda.

+The Danvers state Hospital official closed in 1992, and was later turned into an apartment complex in 2008.

+In 2007, a CoCo Key Water Resort opened in Danvers, in 2008, it was ordered to close by the state of Massachusetts after families reported chemical burns on their children due to high chloramine levels; fifteen times the allowed limit.
+In 2012, the CoCo Key had a $10,000,000 renovation and a hotel rebrand to the DoubleTree by Hilton - Northshore after a franchise agreement.
+The water park was kept.

+During the 2020s Danvers has begun to make multiple developments to their downtown properties.